lostcxuse/lostcxuse/README.md

 i feel like a dead animal that just never been cared and been forgotten.

-i don't want to lose you.
+i don't want to lose you, anything, i don't want to lose anyone.

-i'm losing my creativity, motivation, and suddenly i'm the one that is losing my talent i only have.

 locked for now. thanks.